techwithtim/game-launcher/README.md

 # Game Launcher

-Game Launcher is a python + pygame application that hosts my various projects that I coded in Python throughout the years.
+Game Launcher is a python + pygame application that hosts various pygame games.

+Games coded in Python by Tim Ruscica: https://github.com/timisgreat3579

 It includes: